aszkid/milsim/ROADMAP.md

 - [ ] Shader builder basic design.

 ## Kinda out there
-- [ ] Look up `std::multimap` for faster `Hermes`?
-Of better design in general.
-Thinking about it, (20/12/17) simplify `Hermes`: each producer creates a channel, and consumers can `read_channel` and peek through each message (no copying, just increment a pointer).
 - [ ] Deal with asset dependencies: `unload`ing an asset should somehow take into account the ones that depend on it.
 In other words, track dependencies and be mindful of them.
 - [ ] Better `Asset` packing (beware of prematurely optimizing).
 Start working on the toolchain.